Macklin Street SurgeryTel: 01332 340 381

 Park Farm SurgeryTel: 01332 551 021

 All requests for repeat prescriptions should be made in writing, preferably using the right hand side of the prescription, either by post (enclosing a stamped addressed envelope if you wish it to be posted back) or by leaving your request at the reception desk.
+You can order your repeat prescriptions up to 2 weeks in advance.
+If you order earlier than this your prescription will not be processed.
+If you have a reason for needing to order your prescription early please discuss this with the reception team.

 You may also request your repeats online but you will need to register at reception first.
 Please note that there have been some changes made to the way you request your repeat prescriptions via Systmonline.
 Repeat prescriptions can now be requested via the 'medication' button on the 'home' tab.